List of the Top Capital Providers

 • Specialized asset management firm focused on the U.S. lower-middle market

-• Makes direct credit and equity investments, and connects to institutional and high-net-worth investors
+• Makes direct credit and equity investments

 • Local relationships in 20 cities help source, analyze, and manage high quality investments

+Star Mountain Capital makes direct credit and equity investments.
 Star Mountain Capital’s origination platform sets it apart.
-It leverages local relationships in 20 U.S. cities to source, analyze, and manage deals.
+It leverages local relationships in 20 U.S. cities to source, analyze, and manage portfolio companies.
 This allows Star Mountain to conduct lower-middle-market deals in an efficient, institutional manner.
 Localized insight translates into more informed decision-making in markets larger firms might overlook.

 Local market knowledge paired with institutional processes makes Star Mountain Capital valuable partners.
 They’re ideal for sponsors seeking both capital and value-added resources.